The State Hermitage2031 Votes Currently Closed

 The museum has to be the first pit stop in your trip to Saint Petersburg and one can take it for granted that not even a single second in this museum will be spent in boredom.

-The State Hermitage Information
+The State Hermitage Travel Tips

 - Do plan your trip such that you have enough time to explore the entire museum complexes.

-The State Hermitage Ticket Prices
+Entrance Ticket Details For The State Hermitage

 - Free on the first Thursday of the month, 828 RU for combined ticket.

-How To reach The State Hermitage by Public Transport
+How to Reach The State Hermitage

 - Admiralteyskaya station